anvaka/maco/README.md

   // tell React how to render this component x.render = function () {
-    // notise regular props, as well as internal `i`: return <h2>{x.props.name}: {i}</h2>;
+    // notice regular props, as well as internal `i`: return <h2>{x.props.name}: {i}</h2>;
   }
 }